ropensci/skynet/cran-comments.md

 ## Resubmission 26/01/18
 This is a resubmission.
 In this version I have:

+* Corrected issue with convertRaw().
+Now example writes to tempdir
+* Example files (csv) were added to inst/extdata folder
 * Examples are executable
 * Added more information to convertRaw which uses a necessary write.csv function, including option to select where to save file.